MasafumiOizumi/oizumi_lab_website/content/recruitment/postdocs.en.md

 * Masafumi Oizumi (2023) Is your "red" the same as my "red"? -- Mathematics connecting one's own qualia and others' qualia, Kagaku June issue, Iwanami Shoten. [pdf](https://drive.google.com/file/d/1XgOvjn16JqwSS_t12wOvOWUk7VOZNypz/view)
 * Masafumi Oizumi (2022) How should mathematical theories of consciousness be experimentally verified?
 Seitai no Kagaku, 73(1), 1-5. [pdf](https://drive.google.com/file/d/195EL6ZxmC-NWuig-0ACCrb4jAs_2pMld/view)

 ## 1. Introduction to the Laboratory

 The Oizumi Laboratory was established on April 1, 2019.
 It is a laboratory that works on theoretical research in neuroscience, especially theoretical research on consciousness.
 As of December 2025, there are 3 postdoctoral researchers, 9 doctoral students, 5 master's students, and 2 undergraduate students.
 I think it is a lively laboratory where enthusiastic researchers and students gather.
 Those who are appointed as project researchers may conduct joint research not only with me but also with other laboratory members depending on the case.

 In the laboratory, we hold group meetings where people with similar research themes gather to report their progress, as well as individual meetings, once every two weeks.
 We value time for discussion with laboratory members, and our style is to advance research through discussion.

 ## 2. Policy on Joint Research with Postdoctoral Researchers

 Basically, you will conduct research themes related to projects currently being undertaken in the laboratory jointly with Oizumi.
 However, rather than the specific research being already fixed, we will create an appropriate one through discussion with the researcher.
 I believe that each individual has their own research interests/preferences and strengths/weaknesses, so we will set a research theme that is mutually satisfactory after considering all of them.
 I also welcome proposals from unique perspectives that I am not currently considering.
 Although there are rough theme settings, my first priority is to do interesting science and to make it a research theme that the person can work on with the most enthusiasm, so in that sense, I think the degree of freedom in research is high.

 Also, since I myself have experienced being a postdoc for more than 8 years before reaching my current tenure position, I will give consideration to the career path of postdoctoral researchers.
 Specifically, I can provide the following support:

 * Appropriate theme setting and time management so that papers can be published during the tenure
 * Encouragement to apply for competitive funds such as KAKENHI and advice on preparing application forms
 * Advice on preparing application documents for open recruitment, handling interviews, etc.

 ## Recruitment Information for Project Researchers

-**[1] Title and Hiring Numbers**: Project Researcher, 1-2 positions
+**\[1] Title and Hiring Numbers**: Project Researcher, 1-2 positions

-**[2] Term of Employment**: April 1, 2026 (negotiable) to March 31, 2027
+**\[2] Term of Employment**: April 1, 2026 (negotiable) to March 31, 2027

-**[3] Renewal of Contract**: Your employment agreement may be renewed.
+**\[3] Renewal of Contract**: Your employment agreement may be renewed.
 Renewal of the agreement will be determined by the following factors: progress of the work assigned to you, your performance, work record, and attitude, your medical conditions, budget status, and/or the amount of the work at the end of the term.
-Renewable until March 31, 2031, and renewable thereafter subject to budget availability.
+Renewable until March, 2031.

-**[4] Probation Period**: 14 days from the date of employment
+**\[4] Probation Period**: 14 days from the date of employment

-**[5] Place of Work**:  Graduate School of Arts and Sciences, The University of Tokyo (3-8-1 Komaba, Meguro-ku, Tokyo)
+**\[5] Place of Work**:  Graduate School of Arts and Sciences, The University of Tokyo (3-8-1 Komaba, Meguro-ku, Tokyo)

-**[6] Affiliation**: Graduate School of Arts and Sciences, Department of General Systems Studies
+**\[6] Affiliation**: Graduate School of Arts and Sciences, Department of General Systems Studies

-**[7] Contents of Work Duties**:
+**\[7] Contents of Work Duties**:
 To conduct research related to the following themes:

 1. Inter-brain information translation and control
 2. Characterizing brain states (conscious, unconscious, etc.) from the perspectives of stochastic thermodynamics and control theory
 3. Comparing qualia structures (relational structures of subjective experiences) across individuals and identifying their neural substrates

 Also, to provide research guidance for students in the laboratory related to these projects.

-**[8] Working Hours**: Discretionary work system for professional work applies and working hours will be deemed as 7 hours and 45 minutes per day.
+**\[8] Working Hours**: Discretionary work system for professional work applies and working hours will be deemed as 7 hours and 45 minutes per day.

-**[9] Days off**: Saturdays, Sundays, Holidays, and the year-end and New Year holidays (December 29 to January 3)
+**\[9] Days off**: Saturdays, Sundays, Holidays, and the year-end and New Year holidays (December 29 to January 3)

-**[10] Leave**: Annual Paid Leave, Special Leave, etc.
+**\[10] Leave**: Annual Paid Leave, Special Leave, etc.

-**[11] Wages, etc.**: Annual Salary System applies and monthly paid salary will be around JPY 370,000 to JPY 600,000 including performance / achievement allowance.
+**\[11] Wages, etc.**: Annual Salary System applies and monthly paid salary will be around JPY 370,000 to JPY 600,000 including performance / achievement allowance.
 (The salary will be decided taking your qualifications, capacity, experience etc. into account.
 Commuting Allowance (basically up to JPY 55,000 per month if you meet the requirements for the payment.)

-**[12] Insurance**: You will be automatically enrolled in the insurance from the Mutual Aid Association of MEXT (Ministry of Education, Culture, Sports, Science and Technology) and Employment Insurance.
+**\[12] Insurance**: You will be automatically enrolled in the insurance from the Mutual Aid Association of MEXT (Ministry of Education, Culture, Sports, Science and Technology), Employment Insurance, and Workers' Compensation Insurance.

-**[13] Qualification Requirements**:
+**\[13] Qualification Requirements**:

 * Those who have obtained a doctoral degree or are expected to obtain a degree by the date of employment.
 * Those who can work on research guidance for students in the laboratory with enthusiasm.
 * Those who have the mathematical background (statistics, information theory, machine learning, statistical physics, etc.) and programming skills necessary to conduct theoretical research in neuroscience.
 * Those who have achievements and experience in the following items are particularly preferred, but it is not mandatory.

   1. Analysis of brain activity data such as fMRI, EEG (EEG, ECoG), Ca imaging, Neuropixels
   2. Theory and implementation of deep learning
   3. Data-driven analysis (Koopman operator, dynamic mode decomposition, etc.) and control theory for dynamical systems

-**[14] Documents to be Submitted**:
+**\[14] Documents to be Submitted**:

 * Resume (Format is arbitrary.)
 * List of achievements (Format is arbitrary.)
 * PDF of your major papers (within 3 papers)

-**[15] Submission Method**: Please submit the above documents to Oizumi by email.
+**\[15] Submission Method**: Please submit the above documents to Oizumi by email.

-**[16] Application Deadline**: Applications must arrive by January 12, 2026.
+**\[16] Application Deadline**: Applications must arrive by January 12, 2026.
 After screening of application materials, interviews of selected applicants will be conducted at any time.
 If there are no successful applicants, the recruitment is scheduled to be extended.
 Please refer to the Oizumi Laboratory website for the latest status regarding recruitment.

-**[17] Contact**: <br>
+**\[17] Contact**: <br>
 3-8-1 Komaba, Meguro-ku, Tokyo 153-8902 <br>
 Graduate School of Arts and Sciences, Department of General Systems Studies <br>
 Associate Professor Masafumi Oizumi <br>
 E-mail: c-oizumi atmark g.ecc.u-tokyo.ac.jp <br>
 Please replace atmark with @.

-**[18] Name of Recruiter**: The University of Tokyo
+**\[18] Name of Recruiter**: The University of Tokyo

-**[19] Status of measures to prevent second-hand smoke**: No smoking on site in principle (Designated outdoor smoking areas are available)
+**\[19] Status of measures to prevent second-hand smoke**: No smoking on site in principle (Designated outdoor smoking areas are available)

-**[20] Other**:
+**\[20] Other**:

-1) Personal information obtained will only be used for recruitment purposes.
+1. Personal information obtained will only be used for recruitment purposes.
-2) We welcome proactive application from women in accordance with “The University of Tokyo, Declaration for Promoting Gender Equality (March 3, 2009) .”
+2. We welcome proactive application from women in accordance with “The University of Tokyo, Declaration for Promoting Gender Equality (March 3, 2009) .”